TippsM/UVS-Final-Project/README-2.md

 ## Available Scripts

+Since we are using Hugging Face at the moment, make sure all packages are installed by using:

+### `pip install -r requirements.txt`

-In the project directory, you can run:
+In the project directory, run to start:

 ### `npm start`